theRealMarkCastillo/memory_graph/docs/RESEARCH_GOALS.md

 # Research Goals: The Science of Cognitive Agent Memory

-MemoryGraph is a **research instrument**, not just a database.
+MemoryGraph is a **research-grade memory engine**, not just a database.
 It exists to answer questions that existing vector-graph solutions cannot.

 ## Positioning: What's Novel